x-name/Goda/README.md

 # Goda DB
 *One use case - one algorithm*

-High-performance low-latency time database with strong principles and predictable execution time.
+High-performance low-latency database with strong principles and predictable execution time.

 ## Data types
 All data types strongly limited by functionality for using only effective way paradigms.